 Apply for aid renewal

 We understand every student’s and family’s concern about the reliability of award renewal.
-Student Financial Services will send you information each year regarding how to prepare to renew your financial assistance offer for the coming academic year.
+Student Financial Services will send you information each year regarding how to renew your financial assistance award for the coming academic year.

 In general, if your family’s financial circumstances remain the same, your award will remain the same or increase slightly from one year to the next.
 However, it is important to realize that need-based assistance is based on your family’s financial circumstances and will be re-evaluated each year.